paycoreio/docs/docs/products/hpp/reference.md

 ### Auto return the buyer to your website

-With Auto return for PayCore.io payments, buyers are not required to click a button to return to your website after they complete their payments with PayCore.io.
-Auto Return applies to all PayCore.io Payments Standards payment buttons, including Buy Now, Shopping Cart, Subscription, and Donate buttons.
+With Auto return for {{custom.company_name}} payments, buyers are not required to click a button to return to your website after they complete their payments with {{custom.company_name}}.
+Auto Return applies to all {{custom.company_name}} Payments Standards payment buttons, including Buy Now, Shopping Cart, Subscription, and Donate buttons.

 Auto Return shortens the checkout flow and immediately brings your buyers back to your website upon payment completion.
-To set up _Auto Return_, you need to turn it on in your PayCore.io account profile and enter the return URL that will be used to redirect your buyers back to your site.
-For more information on how to enable this feature in your PayCore.io account, see  [Auto return](/products/commerce/)  in the Commerce Account setup and administration guide.
+To set up _Auto Return_, you need to turn it on in your {{custom.company_name}} account profile and enter the return URL that will be used to redirect your buyers back to your site.
+For more information on how to enable this feature in your {{custom.company_name}} account, see  [Auto return](/products/commerce/)  in the Commerce Account setup and administration guide.

 ### Localization